Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Hillcrest suburb has a median taxpayer income of $50,364 and an average income of $56,749 based on latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages, with Greater Adelaide having a median income of $54,808 and average income of $66,852.
-By September 2025, estimated incomes are approximately $54,796 (median) and $61,743 (average), accounting for Wage Price Index growth of 8.8%.
-According to 2021 Census figures, Hillcrest's household, family, and personal incomes rank modestly between the 40th and 41st percentiles.
-The income bracket of $1,500 - 2,999 is dominant with 36.6% of residents (1,486 people), slightly higher than regional levels at 31.8%.
+The median taxpayer income in Hillcrest is $50,364, with an average of $56,749, according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is lower than national averages, contrasted with Greater Adelaide's median income of $54,808 and average income of $66,852.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates for Hillcrest would be approximately $55,486 (median) and $62,520 (average) as of March 2026.
+According to the 2021 Census figures, household, family, and personal incomes in Hillcrest rank modestly between the 40th and 41st percentiles.
+The income bracket of $1,500 - 2,999 dominates with 36.6% of residents (1,898 people), mirroring regional levels where 31.8% occupy this bracket.
 Housing affordability pressures are severe in Hillcrest, with only 83.4% of income remaining after housing costs, ranking at the 41st percentile.
-The suburb's SEIFA income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income